AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

     - It is worth to provide this for those who may need it.

     - The 8 is the infinity symbol.
 Life continues.

+- **ModSlotsPlus**:

+    - Quality of Life Mod Slot numbers that keeps progression.

+    - Goal to keep mod slots when upgrading to higher tier equipment

+    - Small addition of mod slots to higher quality equipment

 - **PaintbrushPlus**: Painting requires no paint, can click and hold, shorter range, etc.